HMilbradt/harrison/src/pages/blog/5-tips-for-bcit-computer-systems-graduates.md

 ![Stackoverflow](/img/stackoverflow-logo-700x467.png "Stackoverflow")

-Without the structured lessons, many graduates find it difficult to keep honing their skills.
+Without the structured lessons, many BCIT graduates find it difficult to keep honing their skills.
 There's plenty of free courses on YouTube, paid courses on [Udemy](https://www.udemy.com), and tons of meetups happening all the time.
 But one of the single most valuable excercises for me has been posting on StackOverflow.

 Whether it's a question or an answer, the process involved in articulating your thoughts so that another person can clearly understand you is so critical in the workplace.